 What To Do After Breast Cancer Signs Appear

 If you notice any of the aforementioned breast cancer symptoms on yourself, your next step should be scheduling an appointment to see your doctor.
 Your doctor will take a look at your breasts and conduct a visual and manual check to confirm that the signs of breast cancer are present.
-Then, he will likely call for further tests to be conducted, such as a mammogram, ultrasound, mri, or biopsy.
+Then, they will likely call for further tests to be conducted, such as a mammogram, ultrasound, breast MRI, or biopsy.

 More Information on Breast Cancer Symptoms

-Self-checks for breast cancer are of vital importance, but if you are over the age of 45 then you should also be receiving annual mammograms, at least until the age 54.
-Women over the age of 55 should receive mammograms once every two years.
+Self-checks for breast cancer are of vital importance, but if you are over the age of 40 then you should also be receiving annual mammograms, at least until the age of 70.
+Women over the age of 70 can opt to receive mammograms once every two years.
 To learn more about the warning signs of breast cancer, or to visit one of our women’s imaging centers, please feel free to book an appointment today!